Introduction to BMC Atrium Discovery Export

 - The adapter configuration is used to determine where to publish the data.

 When performing an export, the exporter needs to know which data to read from the BMC Atrium Discovery datastore and where to place it.
 It does this with mapping files.
-A mapping file is an XML document containing the following information:
+A mapping file is an XML document that contains the following information:

-- Information on how BMC Atrium Discovery Export must restructure (or transform) the query result in order to make it usable by the system being exported to (i.e. to comply with the remote system's schema).
+- Information on how BMC Atrium Discovery Export must restructure (or transform) the query result in order to make it usable by the system being exported to (that is, to comply with the remote system's schema)

 BMC Atrium Discovery Export supports the following adapters: